 Note.
 FAO = Food and Agriculture Organization of the United Nations.

 A further distinction is needed between circular efficiency and circular sufficiency.
 Efficiency asks how much useful output is obtained from each unit of biomass or nutrient recirculated.
 Sufficiency asks whether the total scale of livestock production remains within land, climate, nutrient and ecosystem limits.
 A highly efficient system can still be unsustainable if it expands faster than impacts per unit decline.
-This distinction is particularly important for intensive regions where feed imports and manure exports create the appearance of circular exchange while the aggregate nitrogen load remains excessive.
+This distinction is particularly important in intensive regions, where feed imports and manure exports create the appearance of a circular exchange while the aggregate nitrogen load remains excessive.
 Circular planning should therefore combine flow ratios with ceilings for total emissions, nutrient surplus and land-use pressure (Herrero et al., 2016; Muscat et al., 2021).

 The quality of a circular resource also changes during use.
-Repeated cycling may degrade organic matter, concentrate salts or metals, or dilute nutrients across increasingly complex mixtures.
+Repeated cycling may degrade organic matter, concentrate salts or metals, or dilute nutrients, resulting in increasingly complex mixtures.
 Biological loops are consequently not perpetual.
 Some materials require replenishment, purification or safe removal, and some carbon inevitably returns to the atmosphere through respiration.
 The policy objective should be to slow and improve resource flows while regenerating soil and ecosystems, not to promise thermodynamically closed agriculture.
 This more realistic framing places loss prevention and pollution control on the same level as recovery technology and avoids presenting livestock as a universal sink for residual biomass (FAO, 2025; McAllister et al., 2025).

 4. Circular Feed Strategies and the Food–Feed Interface